“INFPs are crybabies.”

 “You’re strong,” they said.

 Yes.
-INFPs are strong more than people realize.
+INFPs are stronger more than people realize.

 Certainly, INFPs who have gone through grim challenges learn to sort out their feelings.
-INFPs may be snowflakes on the outside, but little did people know how capable we are to fix ourselves and heal the pain.
+INFPs may be snowflakes on the outside, but little do people know how capable we are of fixing ourselves and healing the pain.

 It was asked in a forum, “if INFPs are healers, who heal INFPs?”
 Indeed, INFPs heal themselves.